weblogixx/wsclient-evented/README.md

 # wsclient-evented
-> A simple Websocket implementation for easier client side usage.
+> A (very) simple Websocket client for easier usage.

+## What is it for?
+wsclient-evented is just a very easy wrapper for the native websocket client.